-- the methodology8 and evaluation process for Material Risk Takers both at Group and local level; - the outcomes of the evaluation process; - the possible exclusion of "high earners" from Group Material Risk Takers.
+- the outcomes of the evaluation process; - the possible exclusion of "high earners" from Group Material Risk Takers.

 Indeed, at the end of the evaluation process, if UniCredit determines that some individuals identified under quantitative criteria could not be considered as Material Risk Takers, it activates the process for exclusion, involving, where requested, competent authorities.
 In particular, UniCredit transmits to the European Central Bank or the Bank of Italy timely, and in any case within six months of the previous financial year closing, the request for authorization for personnel with total remuneration amount equal or higher than €750,000 or within the 0.3% of the personnel which was awarded the highest total remuneration in the previous financial year.